Meet the Founder

 Liv Eddings is a choreographer, arts educator, and arts administrator.
 She graduated from the University of Maryland and during her time there she won several accolades including the Erica Thimey Award for Outstanding Service in Dance Production.
 In early dance training, Liv didn’t commit to studying one particular dance style, but used her broad dance education and West African influences to develop a style that felt like home for her.
 This transition of denying conformation and developing the “home” movement birthed some of her most traveled dance works.

-Liv helps dancers rediscover their “why,” connect with their “home” movement. and develop the technique, discipline, and artistic language needed to thrive in their God-given purpose with confidence and clarity.
+In all her work, Liv helps dancers rediscover their “why,” connect with their “home” movement. and develop the technique, discipline, and artistic language needed to thrive in their God-given purpose with confidence and clarity.
 In rehearsal spaces she focuses on the mental, physical, and spiritual growth of dance artists as well as promoting healthy collaboration amongst artists, creating work through honest and vulnerable teachings, and developing artistic practices that use the power of the arts to change lives.
 As a choreographer, she delves into storytelling in a way that is not abstract, but obvious, because her messages of choice are too important to get lost in translation.

 Working with Liv on The Black Smile dance film evolved my artistry as a choreographer and dancer.
 She puts the dancers first… before the project or the gig.
 Their presence and how they show up in the space are priorities for her.
 She focuses on the process and the quality of work.
 Additionally, she is intentional with each and every choice on and off the dance floor.
 Liv is a true storyteller and a wonderful artist to work with!
 I would work with her again, no questions asked!